arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Setting Up the Arduino IDE

-First, let's ensure we have the latest Arduino IDE version installed on our computers; you can download the latest Arduino IDE version [here](https://www.arduino.cc/en/software).
-If you are using Opta™ for the first time, please look at our [getting started tutorial](/tutorials/opta/getting-started) and install the device drivers on your computer.
-Modbus RTU communications protocol will be implemented using the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) library, be sure to install the latest version of the library.
+Get [here](https://www.arduino.cc/en/software) and install the latest version of the Arduino IDE, if not already done, and install the device drivers on your computer.
+Check also our [getting started tutorial](/tutorials/opta/getting-started) for more info on Opta™.
+Modbus RTU communication protocol will be implemented using the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) library, be sure to install the latest version of the library.

 ***`ArduinoModbus` library requires the `ArduinoRS485` library as the Modbus library is dependent on it; remember to install both libraries.***